kardiachain/rust-kardia/packages/consensus/README.md

     - `upon` rule 7: +2/3 of any precommits received => schedule timeout precommit.
   - The execution of `StartRound()` (which enter `PROPOSE` state) is guaranteed by either `upon` rule 8 rightaway or after above timeout.

-## Outbound messages processing
+## Messages processing
-This section discusses about the process to digest messages (proposal, votes) that came from outside, ie. P2P package forwards messages (proposal, votes) from outside to the consensus engine.
+This section discusses about processes which digest messages (proposal or votes) that came both from peers and consensus engine itself.

+Every message type has its own way to process.
+The difference is described as below.
+### Processing proposal message

+### Processing vote message

 ### Proposal message
 ### Vote message